-[3 Ways] How to Find and Delete Duplicate Files on Mac
+How to Find and Delete Duplicate Files on Mac (Step-By-Step)

 If you've been using your Mac for a while, chances are you've accumulated a lot of duplicate photos, songs, documents, and other files without even knowing it.
 These duplicate files can take up a lot of space on your Mac.
 If you're running out of storage space, removing these duplicates can free up some disk space for you.

-Read on this blog to know how to find and remove themf rom your Mac.
+Read this blog to learn how to use BuhoCleaner, Finder Smart Folders, and Terminal to find and delete duplicate files from your Mac.

-How to Find and Delete Duplicate Files on Mac with BuhoCleaner: The Easiest Way
+How to Find and Delete Duplicate Files on Mac Using BuhoCleaner

-The easiest way to find duplicate files on your Mac is to use a duplicate file finder.
-BuhoCleaner is the tool you need.
-Its Duplicates feature allows you to quickly find and delete all duplicate files in a selected folder or drive.
+The easiest way to find duplicate files on your Mac is by using a duplicate file finder, and BuhoCleaner is the tool you need.
+Its "Duplicates" feature allows you to quickly locate and delete all duplicate files in a selected folder or drive.

 - Download, install, and launch BuhoCleaner.